 If your pup is shaking their head too much, they’re likely having a problem with their ears, and it may be time for a trip to the veterinarian.
 If left untreated, conditions that cause your dog to shake their head may lead to deafness, ear drum rupture, further infection and injury, or illnesses.

 Here’s what your dog’s head shaking can mean, and what you can do about it.

 Ear Damage Or Blockage

-Your vet will likely be able to do a simple ear flush if there is no sign of infection.
-If the head shaking persists after the object of discomfort is removed, there is likely another issue or further infection causing the behavior.
+Your vet will likely be able to do a simple ear flush if there’s no sign of infection.
+If the head shaking continues after the object of discomfort is removed, there’s likely another issue or further infection causing the behavior.